 The construction of houses planned for 2018 should begin today, as this year one hundred multi-story houses are to be constructed across all regions for the benefit of military families.
-And I do not intend to listen to any excuses about this.12 visits to military units and formations, and seek immediate resolution of problems.
+And I do not intend to listen to any excuses about this.

 Thus, the strategic approach developed for the renewed armed forces of the Republic of Uzbekistan has a deliberate and planned character.
-Any trip of the president to the regions of the republic (carried out more than once a month) will include unscheduled

-An Uzbek team participates in the final stage of the Safe Route competition 6 August 2017 at the firing range of the Tyumen Higher Military Engineering Command School in Tyumen, Russia.
+Any trip of the president to the regions of the republic (carried out more than once a month) will include unscheduled An Uzbek team participates in the final stage of the Safe Route competition 6 August 2017 at the firing range of the Tyumen Higher Military Engineering Command School in Tyumen, Russia.
 The competition was part of the 2017 International Army Games hosted annually by Russia's Defense Ministry.
 (Photo by Sergei Bobylev, TASS via Alamy Live News)